-ServiceControl is a background process that collects useful information about an NServiceBus system.
-It uses an audit queue to collect every message flowing through the system and an error queue to collect failed messages.
-It can also collect saga state changes, endpoint heartbeats, and perform custom checks using a control queue.
-This information is exposed to ServicePulse and ServiceInsight via an HTTP API and SignalR notifications.
+ServiceControl is the backend for ServicePulse and ServiceInsight.
+It is a background process that collects useful information about an NServiceBus system.
+This includes messages that cannot be processed, their exceptions, and the ability to collect every message flowing through the system.
+It can also collect saga state changes, endpoint heartbeats, and perform custom checks.
+This information is exposed to ServicePulse and ServiceInsight via an HTTP API.

 ServiceControl can also be configured to collect detailed performance metrics for display in ServicePulse.

-NServiceBus endpoints can be configured to send data about their operations to a set of centralized queues that are unique to the system.
-A ServiceControl instance monitors these queues, and collects and processes this data.
-ServiceControl instances are created and managed using the ServiceControl Management Utility.
+NServiceBus endpoints must be configured to send data about their operations to a set of centralized queues that are unique to the system.
+ServiceControl monitors these queues, then collects and processes the data from the NServiceBus endpoints.

-Note that data is still collected even if the ServiceControl instance is down.
-When it starts working again, it will process the information that was saved while it was offline.
+Note that the data is sent to queues, even when ServiceControl is down.
+When ServiceControl becomes available, it will process the messages that were stored in the queue while it was offline.

 To enable ServiceControl to gather this information, configure the endpoints appropriately: